rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

 -  ``-enableAutoThrottle``

    Enable the Auto Throttling feature.
-See Auto Tuning and Turbo Mode.
+See :ref:`Auto Tuning and Turbo Mode`.

    **Default:** feature is disabled.

 -  ``-enableTurboMode``

    Enables the Turbo Mode feature.
-See Auto Tuning and Turbo Mode.
+See :ref:`Auto Tuning and Turbo Mode`.
    When turbo mode is enabled, See ``-batchSize <bytes>`` is ignored.
    Disabled automatically if using large data or asynchronous.